What children feel when someone dies and why

 - letting children know that it’s OK to play, be happy and have fun

-- telling teachers or caregivers what has happened so that they can support children
+- telling teachers or carers what has happened so that they can support children

 Helping children aged 2-5 years when someone dies

-Children in this age group generally understand death as a move to another place, but they don’t understand that the person is gone forever.
+Children in this age group generally understand death as a move to another place, but they don’t understand that the person has gone forever.

 Your child might ask whether they can visit the person who died and when the person is coming back.
 Your child might ask the same questions over and over.
 This is your child’s way of trying to understand what has happened.

 Some of your child’s old habits might return.
-For example, they might wet the bed or start waking at night.
+For example, they might wet the bed, start waking at night or want to sleep in your bed.

 You can help your toddler or preschooler by: